 Find your dream DIY wedding hair with How-to Hair Girl #Sponsors#DIY#diy wedding#hairstyle#short hair#tutorial November 27 | Megan Finley Horowitz meggyfin This business paid a fee to be listed on Offbeat Bride because they feel their products and services are a great fit with offbeat philosophies… and we agree.
 Learn more about our ads.
 We loved How-to Hair Girl's "steal this idea" post on repurposing jewelry for your bridal hair-do.
 For those of you that have been paying attention, How-to Hair Girl, has regularly been giving us amazing DIY hair-style videos and inspiration.
 She's even got hair love for our grooms!
 For those that are all, "Wuh?
 DIY wedding hair?
 That's a THING!?," we're here to officially introduce you to our lovely sponsor, Roxie from How-to Hair Girl.
 Roxie is about to revolutionize your wedding hair… Roxie Hunt is a hair stylist, business owner, and full-time mom who got her start doing hair in Seattle.
 Her How-to Hair Girl site caters to DIY brides who want style, empowerment, and budget-friendly options.
 People need to know that they don't need a lot of money, skill, products, or people telling them how to be, to have good hair.
 There are other options.
 This is where I come in.
 My plan is to provide a comprehensive educational blog dedicated to teaching and empowering people to do their own hair themselves, do their friends and loved ones hair, and make their own educated decisions regarding their hair.
 I want to create a resource and outlet for people to ask questions, watch videos, share ideas, and gain the confidence to experiment.
 How-to Hair Girl is full of easy-to-follow, step-by-step tutorials on haircuts, colors and styles for men, women, and children.
 This means TONS of hair tips, tricks, and inspiration for the DIY bride!
 Y'all should definitely click over and check out these sections first: Bridal Hair DIY DIY Bride Those categories include super-helpful posts like "Make a statement with floral hairstyles fit for a DIY bride."
 My two favorite styles being the ones pictured above.
 You know what's also cool about How-to Hair Girl?
 It's not just for wedding hair.
 You can get inspiration and tutorials for how to make your every-day-hair awesome.
 Like how to master braided hair.
 There's also a category for vintage styles, tutorials for curly hair, and the ever-elusive styles for short hair brides.
 You can do this hairstyle YOURSELF!?
 My mind is blown in the most perfectly coiffed way.
 If you'd like to keep up to date on all the news that Hair-to Hair Girl has to offer, including new DIY hair tutorial releases, you can like 'em on Facebook, or head over to the website and get your perfectly-coiffed wedding hair on.
 Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Megan Finley is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she's eating, drinking, and geeking.
+Fix Typo Megan Finley Horowitz Megan is the LA-based Offbeat Empire editor.
+When she's not writing, editing, and sleeping, she's eating like the fate of the world depends on it.
 You can snoop into her personal life over on her website Funk in Deep Freeze! @meggyfin @treatsandgeeksLA @meggyfin PREVIOUS Build your wedding logo around your favorite video game NEXT Val & Theron's sparkly foodie costume change wedding Show/Hide comments [ 3 ] Thanks for the post!
 I'm still at a loss for what to do with my long, thick, stick straight Asian hair that refuses to stay up.
 At least this'll give me an idea of what's possible to DIY! 🙂 Reply Short-hair updos?
 Ooh!
 2 agree Reply Oh my goodness!
 I went rifling the archives in a panic about what to do with my hair and this is absolutely DELIGHTFUL!
 I should probably check the most popular posts, but if this isn't there, it should be!
 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
 No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.